 The four Sherpas that accompanied us held an impromptu celebration at exactly 6:02am which was 10 years to the day that Ian Taylor (our glorious leader) had summitted Everest.
 Ian was very modest about his incredible achievement.

-View from Poon Hill (when it’s not cloudy)
+View from Poon Hill

 We descended Poon Hill and sat down to breakfast.
 A steep flight of steps rose up Poon Hill directly across from the tea house with a gap of about four feet on the left between them and a stone building.
 A load bearing pony lost its footing descending the damp stone and fell into the gap between the steps and the building.
 It was well and truly wedged and obviously very distressed.
 Sherpa Power to the rescue!
 The Sherpas and porters quickly lent a hand and somehow managed to get the poor creature back on its feet while its teenage owner wept openly.